Cycle to Run Transition

 Over the 4 weeks of the intervention, the total duration of high-intensity interval training required to elicit a 5% increase in 40km time trial performance was 7hrs.
 Compare this to the total time required to attain a 4.6% improvement in performance following 6 weeks of IMT, which is around l.Shrs!
 Another salient point is the intensity and duration of each training session (53 minutes at VO2 max, 2 minutes at moderate inspiratory muscle load), as well as the fact that IMT can be undertaken anywhere; there is no need for a bike, or even to break into a sweat!
 The choice is yours...

-In this article we have considered the unique challenge to breathing posed by the triathlon, as well as the rationale for training the breathing pump muscles.
-Inspiratory muscle fatigue appears to contribute to the discomfort and physiological challenge of the run phase of triathlon.
+In this article, we have considered the unique challenge to breathing posed by the triathlon, as well as the rationale for training the breathing pump muscles.
+Inspiratory muscle fatigue appears to contribute to the discomfort and physiological challenge of the run phase of the triathlon.
 However, IMT reduces this fatigue and improves cycle time trial performance, indicating a strong likelihood that it will also ease the CR transition in triathlon, thereby enhancing performance.
 We have also considered what else could be added to a training programme to obtain the same performance improvement that has been demonstrated in response to IMT.
-The numbers speak for themselves and make the argument in favour of IMT a complete 'no brainer'.
+The numbers speak for themselves and make the argument in favour of IMT a complete 'no-brainer'.
 It is quick, it is easy, it is convenient, and you do not need to flog your guts out.
-Just add 4 minutes per day of relatively easy exercise to your normal training to achieve a 4.6% gain in your 40km time trial performance!
+Just add 4 minutes per day of relatively easy exercise for your normal training to achieve a 4.6% gain in your 40km time trial performance!